Skip to content

 # Start the thread

-midi_thread = threading.Thread(target=start_midi, daemon=True)
+midi_thread = threading.Thread(target=start_midi, daemon=False)

 midi_thread.start()